raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a id=""></a>
 ### 2.1.1 Applying CSS Styles

 There are three ways to apply CSS to HTML elements.
 The first is called *inline styling*.
 Every element can be given a `style` attribute that can take CSS styles that apply to this element.
-Doing this, we can avoid selectors entirely because all of our styling effects only the element that we are adding the `style` attribute to.
+Doing this, we can avoid selectors entirely because all of our styling affects only the element that we are adding the `style` attribute to.
 For example, this `<p>` tag will have blue text:

 ```html
 <p style="color: blue">This text is blue.</p>